-This means that if you fraudulently obtain unemployment benefits that total more than $950, prosecutors could charge you with this wobbler, punishable by up to three years in the state prison and a maximum $10,000 fine.21
+This means that if you fraudulently obtain unemployment benefits that total more than $950, prosecutors could charge you with this wobbler, punishable by up to three years in jail and a maximum $10,000 fine.21

 Penal Code 470 PC California's forgery law prohibits knowingly altering, creating, or using a written document intending to commit a fraud.
 This means that if, for example, you apply for unemployment benefits

 - by signing someone else's name as the applicant, or